JemCasey/playtesting-bot/README.md

   $ npm run dev
   ```

-  * If successful, the terminal screen will be cleared of content and will print `Logged in as [Your Bot's Discord Username]`.
+  * If successful, the terminal screen will be cleared of content and the message `Logged in as [Your Bot's Discord Username]` will be printed.

 > [!NOTE]
 > Note that in dev mode, the bot is capable of "hot-reload."
 If you edit the code, no need to restart the run for the changes to take effect; just saving is enough.